WelcomeWebWorks/wwwc8-vlns-home-foods/src/content/pages/terms-services.md

 VLNS Home Foods is committed to providing you with authentic Andhra Pradesh flavors and excellent customer service.
 We comply with Indian consumer protection laws and e-commerce regulations.
 Our Terms and Conditions do not affect your statutory rights as a consumer.

 We aim to provide reliable service - you'll get your items delivered fresh and we'll resolve any issues you may have.
-You have the right to cancel an order and return any goods within 7 days of receipt if they don't meet your expectations.
+Please note that all sales are final and no returns are accepted once purchase is completed due to the perishable nature of our food products.

-##### Contact us for returns: info@vlnshomefoods.com or +91 9581154327
+##### Contact us for damaged items only: info@vlnshomefoods.com or +91 9581154327

 <br/>